mez0ru/The-Manga-Idea-Project/README.md

 The intended audience is people who want to run a local server on their own PC, such as myself.

 # Goals
-1. Acheive good performance like Komga.
+1. Achieve good performance like Komga.
 2. Good reading experience on the frontend.
 3. Stability, and rare crashes.
 4. Less than 10mb of memory usage.